Jeyadev-2071/VCC-Assignment/readme.md

 ### Step 1: Clone the Repository

--Clone this repository to your local machine: git clone https://github.com/Jeyadev-2071/VCC-Assignment-1.git
+- Clone this repository to your local machine: git clone https://github.com/Jeyadev-2071/VCC-Assignment-1.git

 ### Step 2: Enter into folder